-As evidenced by the prehistoric mound near the theater, Aphrodisias was inhabited from around 5000 BC.
-And it was long a major center of goddess worship, with evidence of a temple dating back to the 6th century BC.
+As evidenced by discoveries at the mound near the theater, Aphrodisias was inhabited from around 5000 BC.
+And it was long a major center of goddess worship, with traces of a temple dating back to the 6th century BC.

-As the city grew, planners implemented a grid system, with gridded housing blocks surrounding the center.
-But the population never grew beyond 15,000, with the city encompassing an area of just 1 square km.
+As the city grew, planners implemented a grid system complete with housing blocks surrounding the center.
+But the population never expanded beyond 15,000, with the city encompassing an area of just 1 square km.

-The Aphrodisians seemed to prefer keeping their city small and cozy rather than continually expand outward.
+The Aphrodisians seemed to prefer keeping their city small and cozy rather than continually grow outward.
 That way, they could focus their energy on producing exquisite monuments and sculptures.

 Conveniently, the nearest marble quarry was just about 1.5 km away.
 And Aphrodisian sculptures were in such high demand that they’ve turned up in places like Greece, Italy and even Portugal.

 Many major monuments were constructed from the 1st-3rd centuries AD, a highly prosperous and peaceful time for Aphrodisias.
 In fact, no fortification walls were even constructed until the mid-4th century, when Aphrodisias was the capital of the Roman province of Caria.

 In Christian times, the city was renamed Stauropolis, or City of the Cross, and it became a thriving center of early Christianity.
 But after a major 7th-century earthquake, the city would never live up to its former glory.

 Having functioned as a small town for centuries, Aphrodisias was sacked by the Seljuks in the late 12th century and then ultimately abandoned.

 Excavations have been ongoing since the 1960s, and archaeologists are continually making new finds.
 As several areas are still under heavy excavation, expect more exciting announcements in the coming years.